 - a.
 Medical Devices and Equipment examples of medical devices include pacemakers, artificial heart valves, diagnostic and imaging equipment, in vitro diagnostics, dialysis equipment, hip and knee implants, synthetic skin, surgical tools, infusion pumps, life support machines, catheters, bandages, prosthetics an artificial body parts. - b.
 Health Information and Communication Technologies. - c.
 Research, Innovation and Education, Testing and Medical Laboratories, Wet labs. - d.
-Drugs and Pharmaceuticals

-Innovation and Technology - is the process where an organization (or a group of people working outside a structured organization) embarks on a journey where the importance of technology as a source of innovation has been identified for increased market competitiveness new innovation-questions The wording "technological innovation" is preferred to "technology innovation".
+Drugs and Pharmaceuticals - iv.
+Innovation and Technology is the process where an organization (or a group of people working outside a structured organization) embarks on a journey where the importance of technology as a source of innovation has been identified for increased market competitiveness new innovation-questions The wording "technological innovation" is preferred to "technology innovation".
 "Technology innovation" gives a sense of working on technology for the sake of technology.
-"Technological innovation" better reflects the business consideration of improving business value by working on the product or services' technological aspects.3
+"Technological innovation" better reflects the business consideration of improving business value by working on the product or services' technological aspects.8

-5.6 Eligibility Requirements:
+Eligibility Requirements

-- The building or structure has a total new floor area of at least 25,000 square feet (2,323 square meters); - The building or structure is not condominium in tenure; - Through audit and delivery of an occupancy report, the building or structure does not contain any personal service facilities including, but not limited to, medical health clinics, dental, optometrist and optician offices and aesthetic clinics: - The development must be one of, or combination of: - o A new building - Expansion to an existing building - Substantial rehabilitation to an existing building (rehabilitated office space must be a minimum of 25,000 square feet in size);
+- The building or structure has a total new floor area of at least 25,000 square feet (2,323 square meters); - The building or structure is not condominium in tenure: - Through audit and delivery of an occupancy report, the building or structure does not contain any personal service facilities including, but not limited to, medical health clinics, dental, optometrist and optician offices and aesthetic clinics; - Minimum construction value of \$1,000,000 as evidence on application and the main building permit; - The development must be one of, or combination of: - o A new building - o Expansion to an existing building (minimum construction value applies) - Substantial rehabilitation to an existing building (minimum construction value applies) - In a mixed-use development or structure, only the new major office component as defined will be eligible for the incentives; - Change of use from warehouse to office located in area-specific MTSA (Major Transit Station Areas), boulevards and intensification areas);